genielabs/HomeGenie/scheduler.md

 (end excerpt)

-Cron expressions can also be grouped and combined using cron operators:
+Cron expressions can also be grouped using parhenthesys and combined using the following operators:

 **;** - logical *AND* operator
 **:** - logical *OR*  operator